skulpt/skulpt/moreiteration.rst

         body will be executed.
 Definite iteration is usually best coded as a ``for`` loop.

-    development plan
-        A process for developing a program.
-In this chapter, we demonstrated a style of development based on developing code to do simple, specific things and then encapsulating and generalizing.

-    encapsulate
-        To divide a large complex program into components (like functions) and isolate the components from each other (by using local variables, for example).

     escape sequence
         An escape character, \\, followed by one or more printable characters